Counselor Jobs at Youth Villages with Visa Sponsorship

 We're seeking purpose-driven individuals who are passionate about making a difference.
 With a dedicated team of more than 5,000 staff, Youth Villages is committed to investing in and supporting our employees by offering opportunities to build a fulfilling career through professional growth, personal development, and a mission that matters— helping children and families live successfully.

-- Completes daily documentation (such as contact notes, milieu notes, and precautionary notes) in an electronic medical record system (EMR)
+- Completes accurate and timely documentation in an electronic medical record system (EMR)

 - Performs other duties as assigned

-- Applicants must possess a current, valid driver’s license.
+- Applicants must possess a current, valid driver’s license, an automobile for work purposes, and proof of auto insurance.

-- Experience working with at-risk youth and/or families (strongly preferred)
+- Experience working with at-risk youth and/or families in a volunteer, internship, or paid position (preferred)

 - Strong organizational skills and attention to detail